-We currently offer food residuals pickup options within the city of Montpelier.
-For more information on general terms and conditions, please see our Food Scrap Collection page for more information, or call 802-223-6049, option 2.
+We currently offer food residuals pickup options in many areas of Washington County.
+For more information on general terms and conditions, please see our Food Scraps page for more information, or call 802-598-0470.

 I manage a business that generates food waste.
 How do I arrange to have our food waste picked-up?

-Vermont Compost Company accepts food waste from schools, restaurants and businesses, and offers collection services to commercial food residuals producers.
-Please see our Food Scrap Collection page for more information, or call 802-223-6049, option 2.
+Vermont Compost Company offers collection services to commercial food residuals producers.
+Please see our Food Scraps page for more information, or call 802-598-0470.